User Guide

 The order of the keywords does not matter. e.g.

-will matchGroupA Team1
+Team1 GroupAwill matchGroupA Team1 -

 Contacts matching at least one keyword will be returned (i.e.